A Lexapro® Lawsuit Attorney Can Help you Recover the Compensation You Deserve

 Serious Risks of Lexapro®

-Parents of children born with serious defects resulting from Lexapro® use during pregnancy are entitled to compensation by the drug manufacturer, Forest Laboratories.
+Parents of children born with catastrophic defects resulting from Lexapro® use during pregnancy are entitled to compensation by the drug manufacturer, Forest Laboratories.

 Studies have found that taking SSRIs such as Lexapro® while pregnant leads to a 200% increased risk of having a child with autism spectrum disorder (ASD).
 Boys born to mothers who took an SSRI during pregnancy are three times as likely to receive an ASD diagnosis.

 Lexapro® can also cause birth defects including heart defects, persistent pulmonary hypertension of the newborn (PPHN), spina bifida, limb defects, brain and skull defects, and cleft lip or palate.